-5.5 Special precautions for the disposal of unused veterinary medicinal products or waste materials derived from the use of such products
+5.5 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

-Medicines should not be disposed of via wastewater or household waste.
+Medicines should not be disposed of via wastewater.

 Use take-back schemes for the disposal of any unused veterinary medicinal product or waste materials derived thereof in accordance with local requirements and with any national collection systems applicable to the veterinary medicinal product concerned.